Staff Profile

 Teaching

-I am course lead for the undergraduate Geography programs (BA and BSc) and manage academic activities in the Geoscience laboratory.
+I am course lead for the undergraduate Geography programs (BA and BSc) and manage the Geoscience laboratory facilities.

-I currently teach on modules spanning the discipline of physical geography and quantitative data analysis.
+I currently teach on modules spanning the discipline of physical geography and quantitative data analysis on the geography undergraduate and masters level programmes.

 I currently lead the following modules: